In the Cloud

 • posName—Name displayed during pairing to identify the POS attempting to connect to the device.

 • serialNumber—Serial number/identifier of the POS, as displayed in the Secure Network Pay Display app.
-Note: This is not the same as the Clover device’s serial number.
+Note: This is different from the Clover device’s serial number.

-• authTokenauthToken retrieved from a previous pairing response, passed as an argument to onPairingSuccess.
-This will be null for the first connection.
+• authTokenauthToken was retrieved from a previous pairing response and passed as an argument to onPairingSuccess.
+The authToken is null for the first connection.
 Store and use the authToken in subsequent requests to skip pairing.

 The following is an example code of a direct connection using the paired configuration builder: